 Dental trauma can be a scary and painful situation.
 Some oral injuries may require immediate attention, while others can wait until normal business hours.
 Knowing what to do when you experience dental trauma can make the difference between saving and losing a tooth.

 Dental trauma is most common for younger people.
 Trauma can occur as the result of sports injuries, fights, accidental falls, and motor vehicle accidents.

 At Clackamas Implant & Oral Surgery Center, we offer a wide-variety of surgical solutions designed to repair maxillofacial trauma.
-Brett Sullivan, DMD, MD is a highly-skilled surgeon that is trained to treat damaged or knocked out teeth, soft tissue damage, and injury to the facial bones and jaw.
+Brett Sullivan, DMD, MD is a highly-skilled surgeon who is trained to treat damaged or knocked-out teeth, soft tissue damage, and injury to the facial bones and jaw.
 Regardless of which type of dental trauma you experience, be sure to consult with us immediately to determine if treatment is necessary.

 What Constitutes a Dental Emergency?

 Some of the most common types of oral injuries include broken, chipped, cracked, or knocked-out teeth.
 If a tooth has been knocked out, you should seek immediate medical attention.
 Depending on the location and severity of the injury, a cracked or chipped tooth may not constitute a dental emergency.
 In some cases, it may not be immediately apparent that you have a dental emergency.
 Regardless of doubt, be sure to contact us so we can determine if treatment is crucial.
 If you are having trouble reaching us, seek medical attention elsewhere.
 The staff at an urgent care clinic or emergency room can alleviate symptoms and help determine whether your injury can wait.